 International Forum on Women's Brain and Mental Health on «Sex & Gender Differences in Mental and Neurological Disease: The Gateway to Precision Medicine»

-To foster interactions among postdoctoral researchers and senior Ph.D. students in all life science fields working in Switzerland as well as to explore career perspectives..
+Foster interactions among early career researchers in all life science fields as well as explore career development in the context of open science.

-To enhance the interactions between academia, industry, and society by bringing together all relevant stakeholder groups from universities, industry and medicine to discuss topics pertaining to new technologies, drug discovery, personalized medicine, and open science and innovation.
+Enhance interactions between academia, industry, and society by bringing together all relevant stakeholder groups to discuss topics pertaining to open science and innovation.

 TRANSLATIONAL MEDICINE IN ZURICH, 22 January 2018